yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 blogimage("escher_infinite_lizards.jpg","Escher")

-It is often stated that Haskell is _lazy_.
+It is often said that Haskell is _lazy_.

-In fact, if you are a bit pedantic, you should state that [Haskell is _non-strict_](http://www.haskell.org/haskellwiki/Lazy_vs._non-strict).
+In fact, if you are a bit pedantic, you should say that [Haskell is _non-strict_](http://www.haskell.org/haskellwiki/Lazy_vs._non-strict).
 Laziness is just a common implementation for non-strict languages.

-Then what does not-strict means?
+Then what does "not-strict" mean?
 From the Haskell wiki:

  > Reduction (the mathematical term for evaluation) proceeds from the outside in.
  >